The temporal lobe is one of the four lobes of the mammalian brain. It is located on the sides of your cerebral cortex, below the parietal lobe.

 What Are The Symptoms Of The Temporal Lobe Damage?

-The main symptoms of the temporal lobe damage are related to visual and spatial memory, recognizing and categorizing words, hallucinations, and personality changes.
+The main symptoms of temporal lobe damage are related to visual and spatial memory, recognizing and categorizing words, hallucinations, and personality changes.

 Individuals with damage to that area of the brain may have difficulty recalling faces or objects.
 Spatial memory loss can prove very problematic in situations where orientation is crucial, for example, while driving or walking.